Zero-Downtime Schema Changes with MySQL 8.0 INSTANT DDL

 Change NULL → NOT NULL INPLACE/COPY INPLACE/COPY

-Change PRIMARY KEY COPY COPY
+Drop PRIMARY KEY (no replacement) COPY COPY

 Practical Workflow